 You just need some TIME and SPACE to write,

 and to know in your heart of hearts, that writing isn’t a waste of time.

 I’m Sherry, and I guide writers through the process of writing their novel, teach them the beauty of the editing process, and give them the confidence to either submit to agents and editors, or publish their book themselves.

-I give writers tools to master their own writing process so that they can put the words on the page, edit them, and send them out without the dread or anxiety of having to write after a stressful day, or the feeling of having failed themselves after putting off their writing for yet another day.
+I give writers just like you, the tools to master your own writing process so that you can put the words on the page, edit them, and send them out without the dread or anxiety of having to write after another stressful day, or the feeling of having failed after putting off your writing for yet another day.

 With a Master’s degree in Writing Popular Fiction and as a graduate of the Odyssey Writing Workshop, I’ve published five books (so far), one of which won the Writer’s Digest Self-Published E-Book Award.
 Along the way, I experienced a lot of doubt, rejection, and writer’s block which pushed me to figure out how to get through it all to meet my deadlines.
 What I coach and teach are all tools and tricks I’ve used on myself first, so I know they work.

 I’m a city-girl at heart, living in the country with my sweet, most precious bichon frise/toy poodle Ebby, truly the love of my life!
 My own hand-eye coordination may be off but I’m an unapologetic fan of hockey, football, tennis, and, well, any Olympic sport.
 The best presents have always been notebooks and pens and of course gift cards for books.